How to Walk Your Dog Safely in Busy, Crowded Streets

 2. Walk With Your Dog on the “Inside” Away From the Road

+This is a simple but powerful rule most new city dog owners don’t know.
 Always position your dog so they walk between you and the building side, not the traffic side.

 Why it helps: